 Small and midsize businesses share very similar risks and exposures.
 Because of this, many insurers offer a Business Owner’s Policy, which packages together common insurance coverages most suited for smaller businesses.

 Get a quote on Business Owner's Policy Coverage

-A Business Owner’s Policy (BOP) combines the major property and liability risks that small businesses face into one convenient package.
+A Business Owner’s Policy (BOP) combines small businesses’ major property and liability policies into one convenient package.
 It also helps you save money, with lower premiums than buying the individual coverages separately.

-The BOP includes liability, property, and business income insurance coverages.
+The BOP generally includes three types of coverages: liability, property, and business income insurance coverages.
 Specifically, these include:

-- Commercial property insurance protects the value of your building and other property owned by your business from a variety of risks such as fire, wind, theft, and vandalism.
+- Commercial property insurance protects the value of your building and other property owned by your business from a variety of property damage risks such as fire, severe weather, theft, and vandalism.
 If your building or property are damaged or destroyed by covered causes, the insurer will reimburse your company for the losses you suffer.

 - Business income insurance (also known as business interruption insurance) and extra expense coverage pay your business if it is unable to operate because of physical damage or loss to your business property from a covered cause of loss.
 This insurance compensates your business for lost profits, and it will also pay for your fixed operating expenses like rent and payroll while your business is closed.
 It also pays for extra expenses you may incur in order to get back into business sooner, like renting a temporary location or hiring movers to move your inventory.

 A Business Owner’s Policy provides general liability, commercial property, business income, and extra expense coverage.